 Year-round, Mount Bachelor Bend Oregon provides endless sources of outdoor recreation and natural sightseeing.
 During the summer months, the mountain is home to incredible mountain biking, scenic chairlift rides, disc golf, and hiking.
 You can easily rent a mountain bike from one of Bend’s many local bike rental shops, then hit the thirteen miles of trails at the Mount Bachelor Bike Park.

 In the winter, Mt Bachelor Bend OR is the most popular skiing locale in the Pacific Northwest, due to having one of the longest ski seasons in the region (from November to May) and receiving an average snowfall of thirty-eight and a half feet.
 With over one hundred runs spanning as long as four miles, a vertical drop of over three thousand feet, and upwards of four thousand skiable acres, Mount Bachelor Bend Oregon is among the best ski resorts in the country.
 Its terrain is primarily split between intermediate, advanced, and expert terrain, though there is a substantial amount of easier terrain for first-time skiers.
 Mount Bachelor also has eleven ski lifts for visitors’ convenience, as well as two tubing tows and one magic carpet—a lift-serviced snow tubing hill.

-Besides downhill skiing, visitors can enjoy snowshoeing, Nordic or cross-country skiing, sledding, snowtubing, and snowmobiling through Mount Bachelor’s gorgeous snow-blanketed terrain and the surrounding Deschutes National Forest.
+Besides downhill skiing, visitors can enjoy snowshoeing, Nordic or cross-country skiing.
+They can also enjoy sledding, snowtubing, and snowmobiling through Mount Bachelor’s gorgeous snowy terrain.